As autumn comes to an end, the colder days and chilly nights start to set in.

 Vaxigrip® and Vaxigrip Junior (Sanofi-aventis)

 But, over 200 viruses cause influenza and influenza-like illness (which result in the same symptoms) and influenza viruses mutate.
-So you can already see that there are going to be issues here.
+You can already see that there are going to be issues here.

 You can imagine without surprise that this is a big part of the reason why the history of the flu vaccine has been riddled with recalls, bad publicity and even lawsuits due to ineffective vaccines, side effects and poor duration of effectiveness.